Request Free Consultation

 In the New York civil courts, a personal injury matter is commenced by filing a Summons (or process) with the Clerk of the Court in whatever county the action is to be venued.

 Venue is the location of the court where the action is to be held.
-Proper venue is, generally, the county where any of the parties reside.
-In the case of an action against a governmental agency, proper venue is the county where the accident occurred.
+The proper venue is, generally, the county where any of the parties reside.
+In the case of an action against a governmental agency, the proper venue is the county where the accident occurred.

 Anyone injured in a New York accident that was due to the fault of another person or entity, should, as soon as possible, consult with an experienced personal injury lawyer.